codecrafters-io/build-your-own-redis/stage_descriptions/auth-10-ws7.md

 The tester will validate that:
 - The response to `AUTH foo wrong_password` is an error that starts with `WRONGPASS`.
 - The response to `AUTH foo mypassword` is `+OK\r\n`.
-- After authentication, when the client tries to execute `ACL WHOAMI`, it receives a `NOPERM` error.
+- After authentication, when the client tries to execute `ACL WHOAMI`, it receives an error starting with `NOPERM`.
 It is because we haven't granted the user permission to run any commands.
 We'll get to implementing this in the later stages.

 ### Notes